How to Audit a Website (Steps, Tools, and More)

 An SEO audit dives into your site’s on-page, off-page and technical SEO, checking keywords, meta tags, backlinks, and overall search engine visibility.
 The goal?
 To boost your rankings so potential customers can easily find you.

 This audit ensures your website meets standards like WCAG, making it accessible to people with disabilities.
-By doing this, you’re not only broadening your audience but also staying compliant with legal requirements.
+By doing this, you’re not only broadening your audience but also staying compliant with legal requirements such as ADA, EAA, AODA, etc.

-A performance audit focuses on optimising key performance metrics such as loading speed, Core Web Vitals, mobile-friendliness, and server response times.
+A performance audit focuses on optimising key performance metrics such as loading speed, Core Web Vitals, mobile-friendliness, and website response time.
 The result?
 Happier users, lower bounce rates, and a smoother browsing experience.

 What Are the Benefits of Conducting a Website Audit?